 Increasingly, parents ask me what they should be doing with their older students during summer break.
 It makes sense: articles abound about preventing the summer slide and reading with teenagers.

 Parents ask me as a teacher, and I’ll be honest… I’ve been reluctant to say much.
-I always encourage library reading programs and stressing family values through literature.
+Library reading programs and stressing family values through literature make sense.
 Still, as a teacher, I have never interacted with my students over the summer at their homes!
-I didn’t want to presume I understand their summers.
-Personally, I see summer break with teenagers as an opportunity to increase reading & provide alternative learning opportunities.
+I didn’t want to presume to understand their summers.
+Personally, I see summer break with teenagers as an opportunity to increase reading and provide alternative learning opportunities.
 Summer writing activities can incorporate family values and family history.
-However, every family is different and as a teacher, I want to respect cultures and backgrounds.
-Sometimes I clam up when parents ask questions because I don’t know the big picture of summer breaks.

 Write your holiday card.